Simon-dl/Full_Math_CS_Guide/README.md

 # Math:
    **How to go through math:**

-   Start with proofs, set theory, and precalc at the same time.
+   Start with Pre-Calc and Proofs.

+   Then go through Calc vol 1 and finish proofs.

-   Then go through calc and probability at the same time.
+   Then do Calc vol 2 and probability at the same time.

    Then do applied linear algebra, first PDE book, and information theory in the ML section if you are planning on going that route.